liveblocks/zenrouter/README.md

   response.
 - Will return JSON error responses by default for all known HTTP errors.
 Can be customized.
+- CORS support is built-in, and can be enabled with a simple `{ cors: true }` that is a sane default for most cases.

 Secure/sane by default:

+- Will automatically manage OPTIONS routes and responses
 - All requests must be authorized.
 Authorization is not opt-in, but opt-out.
 - All params are verified: `/foo/<bar>/<qux>` (strings by default, or possibly decoded, always type-safe, available as `p.bar` and `p.qux`)